DrawZeroPoint/RoTools/README.md

 ### System

-Well tested on Ubuntu 18.04 with Python 2.7 and ROS Melodic.
+This software is continuously tested on Ubuntu 18.04 and 20.04.
 ROS Indigo on Ubuntu 14.04 is not supported.
-May also work for other version combinations.

 ### Officially supported robots

 - Walker from UBTech
-- [Curiosity](https://github.com/DrawZeroPoint/curiosity) from CLOVER Lab CUHK
+- [CURI/Curiosity](https://github.com/DrawZeroPoint/curiosity) from CLOVER Lab CUHK

 ### Dependence